andamira/webera.sh/STYLE_GUIDE.md

 #
 ```

-After that, a block that describes the arguments, the return and exit values,
+After that, a block to describe the arguments, the return and exit values, the
-and the parents functions, if possible.
+standard output, the return variables and the parents functions if possible.

 ```
->  $1 : first argument description
+>  $1 : first argument
->  $2 : second argument description
+>  $2 : second argument
-<  22 : return value description
+r  22 : return value
-x 119 : exit value description
+x 119 : exit value
+<     : standard output
+v     : return variable
 ^ ::parent-function ::other-parent-function
 ```

-At the beginning of the function code, the local declarations, described.
+At the beginning of the function code, are the local declarations, with comments
-Although descriptions can be
+describing their purpose.
+The descriptions can be ommited for the arguments
+already described in the header comment block.

 ```
 local arg_one="$1" arg_two="$2" # no need to repeat the description

 local    bar  # purpose of bar local -i foo  # purpose of foo
 ```

-Very short functions can also be written in one line:
+Very short functions can be written in one line, like this:

 ```
 webera::one-line-function() { echo "a-very-short-function"; }